dreoporto/camknows/config_reference.md

 ### `manual_awb_mode`

-Set to `off` to disable Auto White Balance mode.
+Set to `off` to disable auto-white-balance mode.
+By disabling this property, `awb_gains` values can be set (see below).

 ### `manual_awb_gains_red`, `manual_awb_gains_blue`

-Manual settings for White Balance (TODO AEO link to reference).
+Manual settings for the camera's auto-white-balance gains.

 ### `print_camera_settings` (expert)

 Output camera settings to the command line.
-Useful when experimenting with settings and code.
+Useful when experimenting with configuration settings and debugging code.

 ### `timestamp_format`

-Format for image timestamps, which are placed at the top-center of captured images using the camera firmware.
+Format for image timestamps, which are placed near the top-center of captured images using the camera firmware.

 ### `timestamp_filename_format`

 Format for file timestamps, which are included in saved image file names.

-- Setting: `%Y-%m-%d-%H-%M-%S-%f` *(year, month, date, hour, minute, second, millisecond)*
+- Setting: `%Y-%m-%d-%H-%M-%S-%f` *(year, month, date, hours, minutes, seconds, milliseconds)*
 - Output: camknows-**2022-10-01-09-04-35-661034**-7a9f5e3d.jpg

 ### `diff_score_in_filename`